marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ## Why You Need a Social Media Timer

 Being on social media for too long can be frustrating.
-For younger generations, it may be unfeasible to quit completely.
+For younger generations, completely quitting may not be realistic.
 To be fair, social media helps you connect with others -- as long as you don't overuse it.

-So how can we find a middle point?
+So how can we find a middle ground?
 It turns out that taking action isn't that hard.
 This guide shares over 30 ideas to limit time on addictive platforms and reclaim your productivity.
 After having spent countless hours fighting this, let me save you some time:

 ## Built-in Screen Time Features